×

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "One option for finding a place to live in Parma is to search online for rental listings.
 Websites such as Immobiliare.it, Casa.it, and Idealista.it are popular sites for finding rental properties in Parma.
 Additionally, you can contact local real estate agents who specialize in rental properties in the area.
 You can also look for rental postings in local newspapers and on bulletin boards in the city.
-Finally, you can ask friends and family who live in Parma if they know of any available rental properties," commented one expat who made the move to Parma.
+Finally, you can ask friends and family who live in Parma if they know of any available rental properties," said one expat who made the move to Parma.

 What is a typical expat home or apartment like in Parma?